Frequently Asked Questions

 How long does it take to receive my refund?

 If a refund is requested within 6 months of ending your job, we request an Ending Payroll Verification (proof of termination).
 If it has been years since you contributed, we may request proof of identity from you as a security measure.
-Once all required information is received, the refund is processed within 10 to 15 business days.
+Once all required information is received, the refund is processed within 15 business days.